 Submitted by Sung Sook Woo, Family Settlement Support Worker

 Semh, with her husband and their 2-year-old son and 13-month-old daughter, arrived in Canada as refugees, in February 2017.
-Originally from Eritrea, the family had lived in Israel as refugees for some years before being privately sponsored by a community church to come live in Canada.
+Originally from Eritrea, the family had lived in Israel as refugees for some years before being privately sponsored by the Eritrean community to come live in Canada.
 It was not long after moving here, when the family welcomed their third child in April 2018.

 As a newcomer parent, Semh sought a safe and secure environment for her children to spend their time, and in July 2017, the family registered to join MOSAIC’s Family Centre.
 The drop-in centre provides supervised activities for kids; integrated health screening for children; and information sessions for parents about early childhood, health and nutrition.

 Semh shows a self-starter and can-do attitude through her commitment to her children’s well-being.Sung Sook Woo

 The programs however, proved to be challenging for Semh and her family.
 Semh’s 2-year old son frequently had temper tantrums during program activities, and Semh would have a difficult time handling his tantrums—to the point that she would sometimes leave the Family Centre in tears.
 Semh openly shared that she had not spent much quality time with her oldest son as she had been working full-time in the past.
 Semh was worried about her oldest son’s challenging behaviours, and concerned about the development of his social and communication skills.